codio-templates/processing-demo/.guides/content/Polymorphism-Lab-1-4498.md

 ## Starting the Other Methods

 The `display` method calls three other methods; `displayInfo` and `addInfo` have already been declared.
-Trying to test the code would cause your script to crash as the `showList` method has not yet been defined.
+Trying to test the code would cause your program to crash as the `showList` method has not yet been defined.
 Create the empty method `showList` just as was done with `displayInfo` and `addInfo`.
 We will come back later and add working code to each method.

 ```java
   public void displayInfo() {